Read the Summary (Reading time: 0.1 minutes)

-- If there is snow outside or the outdoor temperature is no more than 40°F (4.5°C), some items may be discreetly “shelved” on a windowsill to maintain freshness.
+- If there is snow outside or the outdoor temperature is no more than 40°F (4.5°C), some items may be discreetly “shelved” on a windowsill to keep them fresh.

 - Use refrigerated and other perishable items first, including foods with the shortest shelf life.

-- Reduce your spending levels now and avoid incurring new debts of any kind.
+- Reduce your spending levels now and avoid creating new debt.

 - Set aside $10-$20 per week at home in a safe place.

-- It is vitally important to keep as much cash on hand as you can reasonably secure.
+- It’s important to keep as much cash on hand as you can keep secure.

-- It is always better to use fresh produce (of verifiable quality), if it’s available, and to keep canned or preserved goods on hand for less bountiful times.
+- It’s always better to use fresh produce when it’s available, and store canned or preserved goods for when they’re needed.

-- Many prepackaged and vacuum-sealed (canned) foods must be consumed within a short time after opening the container to avoid food poisoning.
+- Many prepackaged and vacuum-sealed (canned) foods must be used soon after opening the container to avoid spoilage.

-- Consider storing canned foods under a bed or in a closet, if other storage space is not available.
+- Consider storing canned foods under a bed or in a closet, if other storage space isn’t available.

 - Keep canned foods away from direct sunlight.